AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 Strokes are created with the `editor.createStroke()` method, which accepts more parameters (all optional).
 It's documented [here](/references/scriptruntime/editor/classes/Editor.md#createstroke).

-The `rect` object now exists as a `RectangleNode` instance with a width of 200 pixels, a height of 100, the top-left corner at the coordinate (50, 50) and a pastel pink fill color. <span id="nodeinsertionpoint"></span>But **it still needs to be rendered on the page!**
+The `rect` object now exists as a `RectangleNode` instance with a width of 200 pixels, a height of 100, the top-left corner at the coordinate (50, 50) and a pastel pink fill color.
+But **it still needs to be rendered on the page!**

 ```js
 // appending the rect object to the scene